 A new consortium, convened by the Institute of Development Studies (IDS) and recently launched at the Foreign and Commonwealth Office (FCO), will be looking at how poverty reduction efforts can actively redress religious inequalities, support inclusive, religiously diverse communities and promote the benefits of interdependence among people beyond religious and non-religious lines.

-The Coalition on Religious Equality and Inclusive Development (CREID), which is funded by the UK Government’s Aid Connect programme includes (in alphabetical order): al Khoei Foundation, Christian Solidarity Worldwide, Minority Rights Group and the World Organization for Al-Azhar Graduates (WOAG), affiliated to the Grand Al-Azhar University.
+The Coalition for Religious Equality and Inclusive Development (CREID), which is funded by the UK Government’s Aid Connect programme includes (in alphabetical order): al Khoei Foundation, Christian Solidarity Worldwide, Minority Rights Group and the World Organization for Al-Azhar Graduates (WOAG), affiliated to the Grand Al-Azhar University.

 The consortium draws together a formidable wealth of expertise and experience in understanding the way in which individuals and groups’ right to belief (or non-belief) is upheld or violated, in poverty reduction and pathways of empowerment and in informing policy and challenging practice.